NicMcPhee/web-sockets-example/DEVELOPMENT.md

 From the `server` directory, `./gradlew test` runs the server tests once.

 - It generates a report you can find in `server/build/reports/tests/test/index.html`.
+- If you use `./gradlew test jacocoTestReport` it also generates a coverage report.
-- It generates a coverage report you can find in `server/build/jacocoHtml/index.html` in addition to the regular report generated by the `test` task.
+  - You can find the report `server/build/jacocoHtml/index.html`, in addition to the regular report generated by the `test` task.
   - It will fail if any of the the test coverage metrics is under 80%.

 ### End to end testing